 The Civil Division of the United States Attorney’s Office handles a wide variety of civil litigation to protect and advance the interests of the United States in the District of Wyoming.
 Due to the small size of the civil attorney staff, comprised of a Civil Chief and three Assistant United States Attorneys (AUSAs), all of our civil AUSAs must be prepared to handle the myriad types of federal litigation that arise in the District.

 The program litigation category includes claims filed under the Administrative Procedures Act (APA) and other actions against the Government where the opposing party challenges an agency policy or regulation or the method of application of a policy or regulation.
 The category also includes Freedom of Information Act (FOIA) matters, Privacy Act (PA) matters, actions to enforce or quash summonses or subpoenas, and tax litigation, among other things.
-Environmental and lands cases represented 3% of cases filed or responded to in FY 2012.
+Environmental and lands cases represented 34% of cases filed or responded to in FY 14.
 Environmental cases may involve litigation brought under the Clean Air Act, National Environmental Protection Act (NEPA), Rivers and Harbor Act, Water Pollution Control Act and other statutes regarding endangered species and fish and wildlife.
 The lands category captures any matter that concerns land disputes, real property and condemnation actions.
+Commercial Litigation represented 0% of cases filed or responded to in FY 14, encompassing a broad range of litigation, both affirmative and defensive, such as foreclosures and government contract litigation, among other things.
 Torts are matters in which an alleged wrongful act has been done to someone or to an entity, such as negligence actions involving motor vehicle accidents, medical malpractice, recreational injuries, constitutional violations, etc. Most civil rights cases are brought affirmatively by the Government and present issues such as disability discrimination, fair housing and voting rights matters and the Americans with Disabilities Act.
 The majority of civil fraud work stems from actions under the False Claims Act or anti-kickback statutes and may be further characterized as health care fraud, financial institution fraud, defense procurement fraud, etc. The employment discrimination category primarily includes cases brought by Federal Government employees alleging gender, age, disability or other discrimination.
 The largest volume of cases addressed by the civil division derives from bankruptcy proceedings where the United States has an interest.
 Social security cases are second in volume and require AUSAs to defend the actions of the Social Security Administration, usually as a result of benefits decisions that are challenged by the claimant.
 This category also includes disputes involving Medicare and Medicaid.

 Different types of cases generally require different amounts of staff time to litigate.
 The following chart demonstrates the level of effort in workyears spent by AUSAs litigating each cause of action category described above (see explanation of “workyears” below).

-For example, note that although bankruptcy cases comprised 31% of cases filed or responded to in FY 2011, civil AUSAs collectively spent only 4% of their time on bankruptcy cases.
-Conversely, although tort cases comprised only 8% of the civil cases filed or responded to in FY 2011, civil AUSAs collectively spent 46% of their time on tort cases, which can be more complex and time-consuming.
+For example, note that although environment and land cases comprised 34% of cases filed or responded to in FY 14, civil AUSAs collectively spent only 12% of their time on environment and land cases.
+Conversely, although tort cases comprised only 8% of the civil cases filed or responded to in FY 14, civil AUSAs collectively spent 21% of their time on tort cases, which can be more complex and time-consuming.

 *Workyears are a measure of level of effort.
 Workyears are also known as full-time equivalent (FTE) in the federal budget arena.
 One workyear (or 1.0 FTE) is equal to the amount of time one full-time employee spends performing official work throughout a one year period.